Training information for aspiring and existing disability sector workers

 Skills Assure supplier system

-Government subsidised training is delivered by a network of quality pre-qualified suppliers (PQS), which are registered training organisations endorsed by industry and pre-approved by the Department of Employment, Small Business and Training to deliver eligible training and assessment services.
+Government subsidised training is delivered by a network of quality Skills Assure suppliers (SAS), which are registered training organisations endorsed by industry and pre-approved by the Department of Employment, Small Business and Training to deliver eligible training and assessment services.

-The PQS system delivers choice for you and your employer to select the qualification and PQS that best meets your skilling needs.
+The SAS system delivers choice for you and your employer to select the qualification and SAS that best meets your skilling needs.

 SAS deliver training in inclusive learning environments to support your participation and the participation of all learners, regardless of background, including people with disability.